marvel-nccr/quantum-mobile/docs/developers/build-apple-silicon.md

 - browse gallery to have a image setup, we select ubuntu 20.04 LTS https://docs.getutm.app/guides/ubuntu/
 - The arm64 ISO image can be dowloaded from https://cdimage.ubuntu.com/releases/focal/release/
 - During import and setup from ISO, select settings with: 64GB disk space (default), 4096MB RAM (default), 4 (works for 2020 macbook air so should be good for other later model) cores.
 - Remember to install OpenSSH server during setup, so we can ssh to the VM for ansible deployment.
+Check [here](https://github.com/utmapp/UTM/discussions/2465#discussioncomment-6931047) for a detail setup so host can ssh to the virtual machine.
 - Create system user `max` with password `moritz` and enable auto login.
 This will be used for ansible deployment.
 - Create (be careful not delete the existing one, it is used for connecting the internet) a new network setting with type "Emulated VLAN" and forward port 22 to 2200 of localhost so you can ssh to VM from localhost.